C0sm10/proje002/README.md

+# proje002
-this is second tailwind desing css project for studying example
+this is second Tailwind CSS design project as a studying example